Understanding the Portugal Solidarity Visa: A Pathway to Ethical Investment

 Investment Models Under the Visa

-There are 3 government-approved investment models under the Solidarity Visa framework:
+There are three government-approved investment models under the Solidarity Visa framework:

 1. Affordable Housing Co-Financing

-- Managed by Portuguese Housing & Infrastructure Authority
+Managed by the Portuguese Housing & Infrastructure Authority

 2. Community-Based Social Enterprises